 Students in the program are required to take 48 semester units (16, three-unit courses).
 These include a breadth of courses in Buddhist Studies, which provide a basis for an understanding of the doctrinal, historical and cultural development of the Buddhist tradition as a whole.
 The course of study culminates in a thesis in which the student demonstrates his/her grasp of a specialized area of study within a broader context—for example, Buddhist studies, religious studies, or contemporary social issues.
 The program is designed so that students can complete their studies in two years.

-- A Bachelor’s degree (BA) or its equivalent from an accredited college or university; or evidence of having completed equivalent studies under a different educational system.
+- A Bachelor’s degree (B.A.) or its equivalent from an accredited college or university; coursework in Buddhist Studies, religious studies, or other relevant prior coursework is strongly recommended.

 - Three letters of recommendation attesting to the applicant’s ability to do graduate-level work and familiarity with Buddhist thought and/or practice.
 Choose people who can speak knowledgeably and articulately about your academic and intellectual potential and will write specific letters.
 Academic references are not general character references.

 - A statement of purpose of approximately 500 words that includes (a) your reasons for pursuing graduate studies at IBS; (b) your specific academic interests and how they fit with the faculty and courses at IBS; (c) your professional goals and how you see the M.B.S. supporting your professional goals or further academic study; (d) how your academic background prepares you for your proposed course of study at IBS.

 - Non-refundable application fee:$40

 Optionally, applicants may submit GRE scores from the past five years.
 GRE verbal score should be at least 150 and writing score of 4 or above.